Tom Dine

-Thomas A. Dine (born 29 February 1940, Cincinnati, Ohio) served as a senior policy advisor at Israel Policy Forum (IPF), assisting with policy, programming, and development decision-making in the Washington office.
-Dine had served as chief executive officer of the Jewish Community Federation of San Francisco, president of Radio Free Europe/Radio Liberty in Prague, and as Assistant Administrator for Europe and the New Independent States of Eurasia at USAID.
+Thomas A. Dine (born 29 February 1940, Cincinnati, Ohio) was a senior policy advisor at Israel Policy Forum (IPF), assisting with policy, programming, and development decision-making in the Washington office.
+Dine was chief executive officer of the Jewish Community Federation of San Francisco, president of Radio Free Europe/Radio Liberty in Prague, and Assistant Administrator for Europe and the New Independent States of Eurasia at USAID.

 Most notably, he was the executive director of the American Israel Public Affairs Committee (AIPAC) from 1980 through 1993.
-Alhurra, a US-based public Arabic-language TV channel, has hired Tom Dine as a consultant.
+Alhurra, a US-based public Arabic-language TV channel, has hired Dine as a consultant.

 Early life

 Dine was educated at Colgate University (B.A.) in 1962, the University of California in Los Angeles (M.A.) and Johns Hopkins University (M.A.).

 Dine was also a Peace Corps volunteer in the Philippines from 1962 through 1964.
 He was also a Senior Analyst for the United States Senate Special Committee on National Emergencies and Delegated Powers from 1973 through 1974.
 Following this, he worked for the Senate Budget Committee in 1975 through 1978.
 In 1979 through 1980, he was an advisor to Senator Edmund Muskie on the nuclear weapons policy and the Strategic Arms Limitation Talks, as well as a defense and foreign policy advisor to Senator Edward M. Kennedy.